Posted on

 - filing a lawsuit for unpaid wages or wage theft.

-How the employer can pay
+How your employer can pay

 How should I send the letter?

-Sending the demand letter is not as simple as dropping it in the mailbox.
+Sending your demand letter is not as simple as dropping it in the mailbox.
 Additional precautions should be taken.
 Doing so soon after the wages have become past due is important in order to comply with the statute of limitations.

 - via Certified Mail, or